ZikenY/Modeling/README.md

 ![Alt text]( sweepcircles_semi/screenshot01.jpg?raw=true "")<br />

 ### 3D Mesh Morphing<br />
-Goal:
+Goal:<br />
-Morph smile.m to sad.m based on discrete harmonic mapping and G3dogl tool.
+Morph smile.m to sad.m based on discrete harmonic mapping and G3dogl tool.<br />

-Input:
+Input:<br />
-Two mesh file: smile.m, sad.m; identical vertices stored in a text file.
+Two mesh file: smile.m, sad.m; identical vertices stored in a text file.<br />

-Output:
+Output:<br />
 Smile_merged.m with Opos and Onormal fields for each vertex.
-These two fields are morphing results from smile.m to sad.m.
+These two fields are morphing results from smile.m to sad.m.<br />

-Processes:
+Processes:<br />
 Step1.
-Map sad mesh to a unit disk (2D) with radius 1 by discrete harmonic method;
+Map sad mesh to a unit disk (2D) with radius 1 by discrete harmonic method;<br />
 Step2.
-Get identical vertices’ 2D coordinates for sad mesh, and fix them in the unit disk for smile mesh;
+Get identical vertices’ 2D coordinates for sad mesh, and fix them in the unit disk for smile mesh;<br />
 Step3.
-Map smile mesh to the unit disk with fixed identical vertices;
+Map smile mesh to the unit disk with fixed identical vertices;<br />
 Step4.
-Compute new 3D coordinates and new normal vectors for each vertex in smile mesh based on Barycentric method;
+Compute new 3D coordinates and new normal vectors for each vertex in smile mesh based on Barycentric method;<br />
 Step5.
-Combine new 3D coordinates and new normal vectors with the original smile mesh, and export a combined mesh: smile_merged.m.
+Combine new 3D coordinates and new normal vectors with the original smile mesh, and export a combined mesh: smile_merged.m.<br />

 ![Alt text]( Morphing/morphing.png?raw=true "")<br />